radius-project/docs/docs/content/concepts/why-radius-concept/index.md

 Many practices and technologies in cloud-native development are a success and don't need to be re-thought.

-- Radius makes it easy for application developers to adopt by supporting your existing containerized code, Dockerfiles, and Helm charts.
+- Radius makes is easy for application developers to adopt because it supports your existing containerized code, Dockerfiles, and Helm charts.
-- We believe that 12-factor is still a great set of ideas and so any 12-factor style application should be easy to use with Radius.
+- We believe that [twelve-factor](https://12factor.net/) is still a great set of ideas and so any twelve-factor style application should be easy to use with Radius.
 - We like infrastructure-as-code as for its repeatability and use it for both Recipes and application descriptions.
 - There are plenty of great CI/CD systems, application delivery pipelines, and Gitops systems out there and Radius can work with any of them.